 - Method 4: Use Bluetooth tethering

-While we understand that there are more robust ways to extend the range of your WiFi network, (a Mesh Wi-Fi - like Google Nest, for example), it is not pragmatic to invest in a Mesh network in case you will only need to occasionally use it.
+While we understand that there are more robust ways to extend the range of your Wi-Fi network (a Mesh Wi-Fi - like Google Nest, for example), it is not pragmatic to invest in a Mesh network in case you only need to use it occasionally.
 For one-off use cases, it is cheaper to simply convert your smartphone into a Wi-Fi repeater.

 The primary function of a Wi-Fi repeater is to extend the coverage of a Wi-Fi network to areas with weaker reception.
 For example, if you're having a party on your terrace and your router's Wi-Fi signal does not quite reach you, you can place your smartphone closer to the terrace - but not far enough from the router.
 Once the smartphone acts as a repeater, it can let you access the internet via the same router even though it is not technically in range.

-Depending on the smartphone model you own, there are several ways of turn it into a WiFi extender.
-Let’s take a look at some of those methods.
+Depending on the smartphone model you own, there are several ways to turn it into a Wi-Fi extender.
+Let's take a look at some of those methods.

 The easiest way to turn your smartphone into a Wi-Fi extender is to use the Wi-Fi hotspot feature.
 The problem with this option, however, is that not all smartphones let you turn on Wi-Fi and Hotspot at the same time.
 For such devices, there are other workarounds described here and here.

-On smartphones that do support this feature, when you turn on the hotspot while it is connected to your Wi-Fi network, it effectively acts as a Wi-Fi repeater and the hotspot shares your Wi-Fi connection (and not the mobile data).
+On smartphones that do support this feature, when you turn on the hotspot while it is connected to your Wi-Fi network, it effectively acts as a Wi-Fi repeater, and the hotspot shares your Wi-Fi connection (and not your mobile data).